NEWS / Operations Updates re Covid-19

 The Washington State Supreme Court has issued a number of Orders regarding Court operations for the time specified in the Order.
 Yakima Superior Court will operate pursuant to these Orders.

-All civil and criminal jury trials are suspended until after July 6, 2020.
-You do not need to call or report in.
+All civil and criminal jury trials are suspended through August 2020, You do not need to call or report in.
 If you have received a Jury Summons, please complete it and mail it back to our office as directed on the form.

-Consumer Debt Garnishments Prohibited Washington State Governor Inslee’s Proclamation 20-49 signed on April 14, 2020 regarding Garnishments and Accrual of Interest.
-This proclamation temporarily prohibits garnishments of wages and other income to collect judgments for consumer debt throughout Washington State until 11:50 PM on May 14, 2020.
+Consumer Debt Garnishments Prohibited Washington State Governors Proclamation 20-49-6 signed on July 2, 2020 regarding Garnishments and Accrual of Interest.
+This proclamation temporarily prohibits garnishments of wages and other income to collect judgments for consumer debt throughout Washington State until 11:59 PM on August 1, 2020.